 Missing data are a part of almost all research, and we all have to decide how to deal with it from time to time.
 There are a number of alternative ways of dealing with missing data, and this document is an attempt to outline those approaches.
 The original version of this document spent considerable space on using dummy variables to code for missing observations.
 That idea was popularized in the behavioral sciences by Cohen and Cohen (1983).
 However, that approach does not produce unbiased parameter estimates (Jones, 1996), and is no longer to be recommended--especially in light of the availability of excellent software to handle other approaches.
 For a very thorough book-length treatment of the issue of missing data, I recommend Little and Rubin (1987) .A shorter treatment can be found in Allison (2002) .
 Perhaps the nicest treatment of modern approaches can be found in Baraldi & Enders (2010).
-I have recently written a chapter on missing data for an edited volume (Howell, 2007).
-Part of that paper forms the basis for some of what is found here.
-You can write me at David.Howell@uvm.edu for a copy of that missing data chapter.
+A chapter that I wrote on missing data (Howell (2007) can be downloaded at Missing Data File

 I am in the process of revisng this page by breaking it into at least two pages.
 It has grown much too long and probably no one is eager to read all the way through it.
 When I am done, this page will cover missing data in general and focus primarily on the situation where we either look for ways to use the data in its original form, or use traditional missing data techniques such as listwise deletion and mean replacement.
 I will cover situations that involve both multiple linear regression and the analysis of variance.
 The next document (Missing Data Part Two) focuses on newer data imputation methods which replace the missing data with a best guess at what that value would have been if you were able to obtain it.
 This is the material that most people now think of under the heading of "missing data,", but the former material is still important and often very useful.